akshay5995/powerbi-report-component/README.md

   }

   handleReportLoad = () => {
-    // your logic when report loads
+    // will be called when report loads
   }

   handlePageChange = (data) => {